farsonic/pi-disco/README.md

 ## Theory of operation

-Pi-Disco provides the following basic system agents for the detection of network devices, both static and dynamic on the network across the network.
-With these operational, all devices, configured through DHCP or Statically assigned should be passively detected and permantly stored into a centralised Redis database.
-Not all agents are required to be operational, but each is used to fill in additional information as devices are discovered.
+Pi-Disco provides the following basic system agents for the detection of network devices, both static and dynamic across the network.
+With the agents operational, all devices, configured through DHCP or Statically assigned should be passively detected and permantly stored into a centralised Redis database.
+Not all agents are required to be operational, but each is used to fill in additional information as devices are discovered, ensuring the platform and SRX firewalls have a complete catalogue of every device.
 ```
 * DHCP Sniffer (Dynamic device detection and fingerprinting)
 * RADIUS Server